Are you ready

 When is eIDAS 2.0 mandatory?

-Once approved, Member States will have to provide Digital Identity Wallets within 24 months after the adoption of the Implementing Acts, and impacted organizations will have to accept them as an authentication method in the following year.
+Member States have to provide Digital Identity Wallets within 24 months after the adoption of the Implementing Acts, and impacted organizations will have to accept them as an authentication method in the following year.

 Why is eIDAS 2.0 an opportunity for organizations?